Trilateration using Unlabeled Path or Loop Lengths: The case of edge measurement ensembles

-\begin{lemma} Suppose that $\p$ is a configuration of $n$ points in dimension $d$ so that $l(\p)$ is generic in $L_{d,n}$.
-Then no two subconfigurations of at least three points in $\p$ are similar to each other, unless the two subconfigurations consist of the same points, in the same order. \end{lemma} Only the case of congruence is needed now, but similarities will be needed later in Section~\ref{sec:ugr}. \begin{proof} Two ordered configurations $\q$ and $\r$ of $k$ points are related by a similarity if and only if their vectors of $\binom{k}{2}$ unsquared edges lengths are proportional.
-That is, if the matrix $(l(\q) \quad l(\r))$ has rank at most one, which is a polynomial condition defined over $\QQ$ that is non-trivial when $k \ge 3$.
+\begin{lemma} Suppose that $\p$ is a configuration of $n$ points in dimension $d$ so that either $l(\p)$ is generic in $L_{d,n}$ or $m(\p)$ is generic in $M_{d,n}$.
+Then no two subconfigurations of at least three points in $\p$ are similar to each other, unless the two subconfigurations consist of the same points, in the same order. \end{lemma} Only the case of congruence is needed now, but similarities will be needed later in Section~\ref{sec:ugr}. \begin{proof} Two ordered configurations $\q$ and $\r$ of $k$ points are related by a similarity if and only if their vectors of $\binom{k}{2}$ (un)squared edges lengths are proportional (in the squared case, if the scaling in the similarity is $\lambda$, the effect on $m(\q)$ is to multiply it by $\lambda^2$).
+That is, if and only if both of the $\binom{k}{2}\times 2$ matrices

+have rank at most one, which is a polynomial condition defined over $\QQ$ that is non-trivial when $k \ge 3$ (so that $\binom{k}{2} > 1$).

-If $\q$ and $\r$ are sub-configurations of $\p$, then $l(\p)$ is necessarily non-generic if $\q$ and $\r$ are similar and they have $k\ge 3$ points. \end{proof} \begin{remark} The statement of Lemma~\ref{lem:noSim} is not true with only two points because any pair of two-point configurations are similar.
-Even worse for our intended application, any subconfiguration $\{\p_i, \p_j\}$ is congruent to the subconfiguration $\{\p_j, \p_i\}$.
+If $\q$ and $\r$ are similar subconfigurations of $\p$ with $k\ge 3$ points, then, by the argument above $l(\p)$ and $m(\p)$ satisify a non-trivial polynomial condition that does not hold over all of $L_{d,n}$ and $M_{d,n}$ respectively (there are configurations where $\q$ and $\r$ are not similar).
+Hence, $l(\p)$ and $m(\p)$ are non-generic when $\p$ contains similar subconfigurations. \end{proof} \begin{remark} The statement of Lemma~\ref{lem:noSim} is not true with only two points because any pair of two-point configurations are similar.
+Even worse for our intended application, any subconfiguration $(\p_i, \p_j)$ is congruent to the subconfiguration $(\p_j, \p_i)$.
 Because of this, unlabeled trilateration over an edge measurement ensemble will not directly work for $d=1$.
 (See Figure~\ref{fig:2flips}.)
 In order to use trilateration over an unlabeled edge measurement ensemble in $1$ dimension, we would need to have an edge ensemble that not only allows for trilateration in $1$ dimension but also has enough edges to allow for trilateration in $2$ dimensions. \end{remark}

 The next lemma describes our main inductive step.